kadasz/kadasz/README.md

 ### Hey there! 👋

 My name is Karol and I'm currently working as a Linux Administrator.
 I mostly spend a lot of time at my terminal and making all things work as well as I'm experimenting with variety of software technologies.
-Additionally I'm increasing my knowledge in DevOps field because I'm looking for new challenges which gives me opportunity to develop hard as well as soft skills :)
+Additionally I'm increasing my knowledge in DevOps field because I'm looking for new challenges which gives me opportunity to develop hard and soft skills as well :)

 ***